rpcgen [-a] [-A] [-b] [-C] [-D name [= value]] [-i size] [-I [-K seconds]] [-L] [-M] [-N] [- T] [-v] [-Y pathname] infile

 By default, services created using rpcgen and invoked through port monitors wait 120 seconds after servicing a request before exiting.
 That interval can be changed using the –K flag.
 To create a server that exits immediately upon servicing a request, use –K 0.
 To create a server that never exits, the appropriate argument is –K −1.

-When monitoring for a server, some portmonitors, like listen(1M), always spawn a new process in response to a service request.
-If it is known that a server will be used with such a monitor, the server should exit immediately on completion.
-For such servers, rpcgen should be used with -K 0.
+When monitoring for a server, some portmonitors, always spawn a new process in response to a service request.
+If it is known that a server are used with such a monitor, the server should exit immediately on completion.
+For such servers, rpcgen should be used with –K 0.

 Compiles into client-side stubs.